 The Workspace Model for Education

-- Once a child is age 16 and proven to be self-direct, he/she can come to Workspace on his/her own.
+- Once a child is age 16 and able to self-direct, they can come to Workspace on their own.

-- Because curriculums are individualized and learning is fortified in settings with small educator/student ratios, foundational literacies are acquired more efficiently.
-This opens up time for meaningful coursework designed around real-world problem solving, integrating disciplines and applying foundational skills.
+- Foundational literacies are acquired more efficiently through personalization and small educator/student ratios.
+This opens up time for coursework designed around real-world problem solving, co-learning, entrepreneurialism, and interdisciplinary collaboration.

 —Jiddu Krishnamurti, philosopher, teacher, writer.